johnpolacek/chicagotechevents.com/README.md

 We will be creating a function that returns all the upcoming tech meetups in and around Chicago.

 Use [Meetup API console](https://secure.meetup.com/meetup_api/console/) to build a search query and test that it returns good results.
 Once satisfied, we can copy the Request URL and bring it into our function.

+## Part 10: Component Organization

+It can be a mistake to create subdirectories too soon in a project.
+I prefer to wait until it starts feeling too crowded in `/src/components` and we are at that point now.

+`/admin`

+`/email`

+`/forms`

+`/events`

+`/layout`